progenetix/progenetix.github.io-legacy/pages/_doc/services-ontolgymaps.md

 ## {{ page.title }}

 The `ontologymaps` service provides equivalency mapping between ICD-O and other classification systems, notably NCIt.

-The service has a front-end in the [Progenetix Services area](https://progenetix.org/service-collection/ontologymaps).
+The mappings are represented in the [ICDOntologies](https://github.com/progenetix/ICDOntologies) project and accessible trough a front-end in the [Progenetix Services area](https://progenetix.org/service-collection/ontologymaps).

 <!--more-->